ExpenseGhost

 • request deletion of your Personal Data;

-• receive a copy of your Personal Data in a structured, commonly used, machine-readable format and, where technically feasible, request that we transmit it directly to another controller (data portability);
+• receive a copy of your Personal Data in a structured, commonly used, machine-readable format and, where technically feasible, request that we transmit it directly to another business (data portability);

 • object to or restrict certain Processing, including direct marketing;

-• withdraw consent where Processing is based on your consent, without affecting the lawfulness of Processing carried out before withdrawal;
+• withdraw consent where Processing is based on your consent, without affecting the lawfulness of Processing carried out before withdrawal — including, for any linked financial institution, by disconnecting that institution from your accounts page at any time, which revokes our access token at Plaid and records the revocation as an audit-log entry;

 Residents of California, Virginia, Colorado, Connecticut, Utah, Texas, Oregon, Montana, Iowa, Tennessee, Indiana, Delaware, New Jersey, New Hampshire, Minnesota, Maryland, Rhode Island, Kentucky, and other states with comprehensive privacy laws may have additional rights, including the rights to: